 - 85% claim that they are unsure whether the existing model can adapt to changing priorities

-Companies that have already used smart management models were in a better position to face the new normal in terms of remote collaboration.
+Companies that have already used agile project management models were in a better position to face the new normal in terms of remote collaboration.
 Agile teams take advantage of flexibility and use collaborative tools on a daily basis to facilitate communication and workflow.
 Non-Agile organizations, forced to switch to online mode, discovered the potential of such approaches too.

 Agile mindset during the pandemic: lessons learned